CheatSolutions/Important-Information/documentation/enable purchase .md

 4. Run the command: /spartan reload (first time installing only!)

 ## BuiltByBit & Polymart
-Automatically enables, nothing extra to do
+Automatically enables upon installation, no extra action needed

 # Not working?
 For extra help join our Discord server via https://spartan.top/discord and seek help via our AI assistant.
 If help on Discord does not suffice, you can always contact human support via BuiltByBit at https://builtbybit.com/conversations/add?to=CheatSolutions